jtv/libpqxx/README.md

 Assuming that the test suite runs successfully, you are now ready to install.
-You'll typically need superuser privileges to do run this command:
+You'll typically need superuser privileges to run this command:

 ```shell
     make install